VictorFromTheInternet/Unqork-Notes/test_prep.md

 In the following example a frontend module (login page) will provide submission data to be displayed in another module (dashboard), which will display parts of the submission data in a viewgrid.
 The dashboard module will call a server side module using a plugin w/ a GET request.

 * [Training env: Dashboard Practice VA](https://training.unqork.io/workspaces/5ec846299cc11b020f495f2c/applications/635c216cb1634555964efe54/modules)

-I have like 15 minutes left before my lunch break, my main goals for today are to try and (my worst habit is that i try to understand everything at once and then i fail to understand the foundational things and struggle with configuration and the )
-- improve my understanding of remote executes
-- work on something with victoria
-- try out some hamstring exercises and go for a 25 min run (recovery)